 Warwick Castle, Early Autumn

 I like to entertain people with my work, to educate, and to recall memories of favourite destinations that people have been to.
 My main focus is on architecture, travel and colour.
-These three powerfully emotive subjects have a way of attracting the viewer to take a closer look.
+These three powerfully emotive subjects have a way of attracting the viewer and transporting them to a great place.
 There is a wealth of subject matter on offer and there is no end to that reference material - all one has to be is selective in the choice on offer.
 There is a story to each piece, in essence I am a storyteller, only working in colour and form instead of the written word.

-Primarily I work in oils on canvas and I never start painting onto a white canvas, instead favouring to paint a background colour on first as a base.
+I work in oils on canvas and oil on card and I never start painting onto a white canvas, instead favouring to paint a background colour on first as a base.
+Different background colours give a different feeling to the completed painting.
 Using the back of a paintbrush I draw into the surface.
 Only when I’m happy with the under-drawing will I then start applying paint to canvas.
 I paint in many layers, but at times I also leave the under-painting colour to show through to add to the effect.